-On demand ferry's (Sydney) Public Authority (Port, City, Transport) Traffic Management Reduce the cost per passenger-kilometers for transit authorities in low-density areas Guarantee seamless trips.
-Extend the ferry mobility service to un-serviced bay area; Operate the services as a complementary and integrated part of the mass transit mix; Provide customers with a service as fast, reliable, and convenient as a private car.
+Business Model Roles/ Stakeholders Mobility Needs Guarantee seamless trips.
+On demand ferry's (Sydney) Public Authority (Port, City, Transport) Traffic Management Extend the ferry mobility service to un-serviced bay area; Operate the services as a complementary and integrated part of the mass transit mix; Provide customers with a service as fast, reliable, and convenient as a private car.
 Fixed Line Demand Responsive Public Authorities, PTA Traffic Management PTO Connecting a low-density neighborhood in rural or suburban areas with the broader PT system or with; Connecting business park with the rest of the PT network; Providing night services; Providing point to point mobility services to disabled or elderly people.
 Car Sharing Services (Automated) Car Sharing services Car Sharing Operators, PTO Public Authority Urban citizens Reducing the number of individual cars Offering individual mobility when needed Business Model Roles/ Stakeholders Mobility needs Mobility as a Service ROMA Mobilita tim (täglich. intelligent. mobil) UbiGo MaaS Whim Dopravní podnik města Brna РТО РТА MaaS services are more focused on the needs and values of costumers than the traditional transportation system.
 With that customer-centric behavior the customer is given higher preferences.
 MaaS is much more efficient for the entire transportation system than the present mode of transportation.
 MaaS services integrate different types of transportation options under one roof.
 With that the customer can always access a transportation service if needed.

-10.1.2 Success & Failure factors in the field of CCAM (user, technical and organizational aspects)
+A.7.1.2.
+Success & Failure factors in the field of CCAM (user, technical and organizational aspects)

 Public transportation is essential to all our lives.
 The economy depends upon the capacity to get to and from work.
 Freight is moved around countries via different logistics services.
 More and more countries competitiveness is judged using the quality and sustainability of its transport systems.
 But the believe that many cities have a transportation problem is well established.
-For the successful building of business models Table 84 therefore takes a look at the different success and failures factors reported for each business model cluster.
+For the successful building of business models Table 107 therefore takes a look at the different success and failures factors reported for each business model cluster.

-Table 84 - Success and failure factors in the field of CCAM
+Table 107 - Success and failure factors in the field of CCAM